-As you move into your 6th month of pregnancy, you will notice that your developing baby grows more used to a routine of activity and rest.
-Meanwhile, you yourself will experience a host of bodily symptoms from hands and feet swelling to lower back pain, gastric issues, increased vaginal discharge and even bleeding gums.
+As you move into your 6th month of pregnancy, you will notice that your developing baby is growing more used to a routine of activity and rest.
+Meanwhile, you will experience a host of bodily symptoms like swelling of the hands and feet, lower back pain, gastric issues, increased vaginal discharge, and even bleeding gums!

-Foods to Include in 6th Month of Pregnancy Diet
+Foods to Include in a 6-Month Pregnancy Diet

-You will have begun experiencing hunger like you haven’t felt it before – both frequently and intensely.
-Here is a list of what to eat in 6th month of pregnancy
+You will have begun experiencing hunger like you haven’t felt before – both frequently and intensely.
+Here is a list of what to eat in the 6th month of pregnancy.

 1. Vitamin C

-Due to the high volume of blood in your body at this stage of pregnancy, you may begin experiencing bleeding from your gums.
+Due to the high volume of blood in your body at this stage of pregnancy, you may begin experiencing bleeding gums.
 If the condition worsens, it could lead to gingivitis.
-Consume a high amount of Vitamin C during this month as it is essential in repairing and maintaining connective tissue all over the body including tissue that binds teeth to the gums and the jaw bone.
+Consume a high amount of vitamin C during this month as it is essential in repairing and maintaining connective tissue all over the body, including tissue that binds teeth to the gums and the jaw bone.

-Remember that as a pregnant mommy, you are not just eating for two but also drinking for two.
-Staying hydrated requires a minimum of 8 glasses of water a day.
-In addition, you should also get some smoothies and juices into the mix for your overall wellness.
-Staying hydrated is one of the underrated elements discussed when talking about food for 6 month pregnant woman.
+Remember that as a pregnant lady, you are not just eating for two but also drinking for two.
+Staying hydrated means consuming a minimum of 8 glasses of water a day.
+In addition to that, you should get some smoothies and juices into the mix for your overall wellness.
+Staying hydrated is important in the list of food for a 6-month pregnant woman.
 Fighting constipation is essential, so drink up!

 4. Folic Acid

-Folic Acid is a complex vitamin.
-It is necessary for the building of new cells.
-It is especially important to incorporate sources of folic acid into foods to eat during the second trimester as your foetus’ brain undergoes rapid development towards the end of 24 weeks.
+Folic acid is a complex vitamin which is necessary for the building of new cells.
+It is especially important to incorporate sources of folic acid into the list of foods to eat during the second trimester as your foetus’ brain undergoes rapid development towards the end of 24 weeks.

-Being the building blocks of cells, protein is always welcome.
-Also, unlike carbohydrates proteins do not readily convert into fats to be stored for later use.
+Considering that it is the building block of cells, protein is always welcome.
+Unlike carbohydrates, proteins do not readily convert into fats to be stored for later use.

-Like proteins, carbohydrates are an essential nutrient for daily life.
+Like proteins, carbohydrates are an essential nutrient for day-to-day activities.
 Carbohydrates are burnt by the body for energy.
 Excess carbohydrates are converted to fat and stored in cells.

-Refined carbohydrates like polished rice (without the husk) and white bread quickly break down into sugars, leading to spikes in blood glucose level.
-Hence it is wise to stick to whole grain bread and brown rice.
-Wheat, oatmeal and cereals are also good sources of carbohydrates.
+Refined carbohydrates like polished rice (without the husk) and white bread quickly break down into sugars, leading to spikes in the blood glucose level.
+Thus, it is wise to stick to whole-grain bread and brown rice.
+Wheat, oatmeal, and cereals are also good sources of carbohydrates.

-Fruits provide a variety of vitamins, minerals and essential roughage to help digestion.
+Fruits provide a variety of vitamins, minerals, and essential roughage to aid digestion.
 Also, since water is a major constituent of most fruits, it helps you stay hydrated.

-Foods to Avoid during Sixth Month of Pregnancy
+Foods to Avoid During the Sixth Month of Pregnancy

-Craving for raw seafood, such as sushi, has been reported by pregnant moms.
-Most seafood contains trace amounts of mercury as compounds containing mercury (methylmercury) are not easily decomposed in saltwater but are broken down by the action of vegetative matter in freshwater.
+A lot of pregnant women may want to consume raw seafood items such as sushi, but it may not be the best idea.
+Most seafood contains trace amounts of mercury, as compounds containing mercury (methylmercury) do not decompose easily in saltwater but are broken down by the action of vegetative matter in freshwater.
 While adult bodies may not be affected adversely by small amounts of mercury, it is best to avoid contact during pregnancy as your baby’s brain is still in its early stages of development.

 High caffeine intake has been linked to restlessness and sleeplessness in newborns.
 Caffeine intake by the mother will increase the foetus’ heart rate and increase its chance of developing a dependency.
-Also, since a foetus has no developed system to detoxify, the caffeine stays in its system for longer than it may for a grown up.
+Also, since a foetus has no developed system to detoxify, the caffeine stays in its system for longer than it may in a grown up’s.

-Phytoestrogens are compounds found in Soy and certain herbs used to boost fertility.
+Phytoestrogens are compounds found in soy and certain herbs used to boost fertility.
 Phytoestrogens take on the role of natural estrogen and bind with estrogen receptors.
-This makes it a useful ad for women attempting to conceive.
-However, if you are already pregnant, these false hormones can adversely affect the development of your baby’s brain, sexual organs and immune system.
+This makes it a useful addition for women attempting to conceive.
+However, if you are already pregnant, these false hormones can adversely affect the development of your baby’s brain, sexual organs, and immune system.

 4. Fast Food

-Lots of pregnant women report getting a sudden craving for greasy fast food.
-Indeed, lots of people in general, male or female, pregnant or not, get sudden cravings for fast food!
-The high amount of calories in fast food can cause your blood glucose levels to spike and later, drop.
-These extremes can cause irritability, tiredness, and in the long term, impairment of vital organs.
+Lots of pregnant women crave greasy fast food during pregnancy.
+Most people, regardless of whether they are pregnant or not, get sudden cravings for fast food!
+The high amount of calories in fast food can cause your blood glucose levels to spike and drop fast.
+These extremes can cause irritability, tiredness, and in the long run, impairment of vital organs.

-Fast food can contribute to “gestational diabetes”, which is a condition where pregnant women develop a high blood sugar level.
-If left unchecked this could lead to permanent health issues in their children.
+Fast food can contribute to gestational diabetes, which is a condition where pregnant women develop high blood sugar.
+If left unchecked, this could lead to permanent health issues in the foetus.

 5. Undercooked Meat

-Always make sure, when eating chicken or other meats, to consume only well-cooked food.
-If undercooked, bacteria is Listeria Bacterium, found in meat could be transferred into your body, causing Listeriosis.
-Listeriosis is food poisoning that can result from eating contaminated vegetables, undercooked meat and unpasteurised dairy products.
+Always make sure that, when eating chicken or other meats, you are consuming only well-cooked food.
+If undercooked, bacteria called Listeria bacterium (found in meat) could be transferred into your body, causing Listeriosis.
+Listeriosis is food poisoning that can result from eating contaminated vegetables, undercooked meat, and unpasteurised dairy products.
 In pregnant women, it can lead to miscarriage.

 6. Spicy Food